 From the thunderous tick delivered labourously through weathered mechanics to the subtle patenas that speak to a life well worn, there is just something whimsical about a vintage timepiece.
 Relics from a bygone era, the great watches of the past have a certain old-Hollywood glamour to them, typified by the simplistic dial design and refined functionality.
 Sure, trends have come and gone, with new players offering avant-garde takes on the traditional trade, but a resurgence is brewing.
 At Watches & Wonders 2022, a number of pivotal Maisons turned back the clock and dipped deeper into the archive than ever before, unveiling revamped iterations of classics from the past.
-Truly, if the iconic watch and jewellery fair proved anything, it was simply that old-school is firmly back in session.
+Truly, if the iconic Watches & Wonders 2023: A Complete Guide to the Watch Trade Show proved anything, it was simply that old-school is firmly back in session.
 Just ask Nicholas Biebuyck, heritage director for Swiss watchmaking legend TAG Heuer.

 “The fact is, there’s a lot of vintage watches out there, but when it comes to modern pieces, what we can do is look at our heritage,” he tells us.
 “A big part of it is innovation and when you look at innovation, that gives you a much wider canvas to paint on.
 You’re not stuck just making the Carrera what it is, the Autavia what it is, the Monaco what it is.
 We can really think in a much, much wider manner and…highlight the various design attributes that might be interesting to look towards for the future.”